Fleetwood Mac: 1995–2007: Reformation, reunion, and Christine McVie's departure

-2008–2013: Unleashed tour and Extended Play
+2008–2013: Touring activity

 In March 2008, it was mooted that Sheryl Crow might work with Fleetwood Mac in 2009.
 Crow and Stevie Nicks had collaborated in the past and Crow had stated that Nicks had been a great teacher and inspiration to her.
 Later, Buckingham said that the potential collaboration with Crow had "lost its momentum" and the idea was abandoned.

 In March 2009, Fleetwood Mac started their "Unleashed" tour, again without Christine McVie.
 It was a greatest hits show, although album tracks such as "Storms" and "I Know I'm Not Wrong" were also played.
 During their show on 20 June 2009 in New Orleans, Louisiana, Stevie Nicks premiered part of a new song that she had written about Hurricane Katrina.
 The song was later released as "New Orleans" on Nicks's 2011 album In Your Dreams with Mick Fleetwood on drums.
-In October 2009 and November the band toured Europe, followed by Australia and New Zealand in December.
-In October, The Very Best of Fleetwood Mac was re-released in an extended two-disc format (this format having been released in the US in 2002), entering at number six on the UK Albums Chart.
+In October 2009 and November, the band toured Europe, followed by Australia and New Zealand in December.
+In October, 2002's The Very Best of Fleetwood Mac was re-released in the UK, this time using the US 2-CD track listing, entering at number six on the UK Albums Chart.
 On 1 November 2009 a one-hour documentary, Fleetwood Mac: Don't Stop, was broadcast in the UK on BBC One, featuring recent interviews with all four current band members.
 During the documentary, Nicks gave a candid summary of the current state of her relationship with Buckingham, saying, "Maybe when we're 75 and Fleetwood Mac is a distant memory, we might be friends."